BryanH/cli-guides/guides/appendix/common-issues.md

 ### Provider

 The two most common Vagrant providers, VirtualBox and VMware Fusion, will both work.
-However, VMware Fusion is substantially faster and will use less battery life if you're on a laptop.
-As of now, VirtualBox will use 100% of a single CPU core to poll for file system changes inside of the VM.
+However, VMware Fusion is substantially faster and consumes less energy (important if running on laptop battery power).
+VirtualBox uses 100% of a single CPU core to poll for file system changes inside of the VM.